berkantdu01100-commits/local-c.ai/README.md

 Enter the key and saves the changes

+Create the character with the button + and add everything needed inside lkke prompt or first message

-And now you can talk with the characters you can create with my html
+And now you can talk with the characters you can create for free

 Enjoy !